-The unqualified opinions of Robinson & Cole LLP, of Hartford, Connecticut, substantially in the form set forth in Appendix B hereto, will be furnished upon delivery of the Bonds and the Notes.
+The unqualified opinion of Robinson & Cole LLP, of Hartford, Connecticut, substantially in the form set forth in Appendix B hereto, will be furnished upon delivery of the Bonds.
 Certain legal matters will be passed upon for the Underwriter by Shipman & Goodwin LLP of Hartford, Connecticut.
-Legal matters related to the authorization, issuance and sale of the Bonds and the Notes are subject to the approval of Robinson & Cole LLP, Bond Counsel to the City.
+Legal matters related to the authorization, issuance and sale of the Bonds are subject to the approval of Robinson & Cole LLP, Bond Counsel to the City.
 Certain legal matters will be passed upon by Murtha Cullina, LLP of Hartford, Connecticut, the City's Disclosure Counsel.